Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Baby Meow was with us for 18 years.
 We love cats and especially loved this gentle tuxedo.

 Dali, the tiny Siamese kitten in the photo, was nineteen years old when she crossed the Rainbow Bridge in 2021.
 Without a pet, the house didn’t seem like a home.
 We sold our house.
 Since then we’ve traveled in many parts of Mexico and the Southwest of the USA.
-We are available for inquiries for house and cat-sitting your home in Mexico or the American Southwest.
-We are between houses now.
-As soon as we settle more permanently we know a beautiful cat or two will wander into our lives, purring.
-And our traveling days will probably be over.
+We are no longer available for inquiries for house and cat-sitting, though, as we have settled into a home in the Coachella Valley, where we were almost immediately “adopted” by a new kitty.

 Compatibility in Astrology